 #2: Get Your Federal Direct Student Loans Forgiven in Exchange for Your Service

 Are you into living like a college student − lower income level, high desire for experience, and able/willing to travel − for awhile?
+(Especially if you'll get free money to pay off student loans)?

 I once daydreamed about putzing around the world as my job (aka, the Peace Corps).
 While it didn't pan out for me, that doesn't mean it's not a good option for you, particularly if you fit the description above and are in need of student loan forgiveness.
 And it doesn't end with the Peace Corps; there's AmeriCorps, and many other types of positions you could have that fall under the Public Service Loan Forgiveness (PSLF) Program.
 You need to work for a qualifying employer full-time as well as make on-time payments under a qualifying repayment plan for 120 months in order to have your loans forgiven this way.